-Even though the graphics cannot keep with the current most popular games
+Even though the graphics cannot keep with the current latest pc gaming news

 The sound effects and music are catchy and fit to the game but after a while you feel like it would be nice to have some more varied songs.
 Strangely enough the multimedia keys on our keyboard appear to be disabled while I-Fluid is running which, together with the minimizing bug, make for irritating problems.